5E7EN/ring-timelapse/README.md

 npx -p ring-client-api ring-auth-cli
 ```

-Use the following to pull the Docker container from Docker hub.
+Use the following to pull the latest Docker image from Docker hub.

 ```bash
 docker pull 5e7en/ring-timelapse